 The 1D line is on a 4 year refresh schedule, and Canon seem to be sticking to it.
 Canon specifically target a release date before the Olympics.

 The Canon 1DX mark II was announced in February 2016 before the summer Olympics in Rio.
 It’s predecessor, the 1DX mark I was released in 2012.

-So we are expecting the Canon EOS-1DX mark III to be fully announced in CP+ February 2020; to be released maybe a few weeks to a month straight after.
+So we are expecting the Canon EOS 1DX mark III price and specs to be announced in CP+ February 2020; to be released maybe a few weeks to a month straight after.

 The next year or so looks to be very exciting for Canon!

 Check out my thoughts on whether you should buy the Canon 1DX Mark III or not in this article.

 The Canon 1DX mark II is still an epic camera, and still does incredible work.
 If you are keen to purchase it check it out on my Amazon affiliate link, where a small commission goes towards the running of this site, at no extra cost to you.